-Dispute Resolutions Center in Skagit Valley
+Dispute Resolution Center (DRC) in Skagit County

-The Dispute Resolutions Center (DRC) in Skagit County offers a variety of services specifically focused on the unique nature of Skagit Valley.
+We offer a variety of services specifically focused on the unique nature of Skagit Valley.

 We serve families undergoing life changes with low-cost parenting plans, separation, and divorce mediations services, as well as parenting and co-parenting classes, and also counseling services in both Spanish and English languages.
 Our Parent-Teen facilitated conversations are offered for FREE, in order to promote family harmony and understanding.

 Our community mediation center is a resource for resolving commercial disputes, neighbor-to-neighbor conflicts, natural resource conflicts, workplace disagreements, and more.
 Additionally, we offer workplace trainings on Trust, Communication, Leadership, and other topics that generate a healthy, productive workforce.

 As an alternative to living with the stress of conflict or the anxiety of the formal legal system, mediation can help people in conflict find workable solutions quickly and affordably.
 Using a voluntary and confidential process, neutral mediators help parties in conflict reach a mutually satisfying agreement.
 Mediators assist parties in communicating with each other and encourage everyone to collaboratively problem solve a resolution that meets everyone's needs.
 Mediation can be used in a variety of disputes, including but not limited to:

 - Family: including divorce, parenting plan, elder care and parent/teen issues

 Within Skagit County most small claims cases are required to go through mediation before trial will be conducted.
 See more information